 The Act provides only for those couples who registered in England and Wales to convert their civil partnership into a marriage.
 This will be possible later in 2014.

-Until the Act comes into force, you are treated as civil partners.
-Once it comes into force, you are treated as a married couple.
+Until the Act came into force, you were treated as civil partners.
+Now you are treated as a married couple.

 This is a tricky one and depends very much on your circumstances.
 For example, France at one stage recognised marriage of same-sex couples if they were both from the country where that was allowed (e.g. between two Dutch men), but it did not recognise UK civil partnership.
 It did change later after the UK government lobbied for it because some English couples who moved to live in France were facing high inheritance tax bills after one of them died.
 Portugal has equal marriage but it seems does not recognise civil partnership.
 If you can predict which other country is involved now and either you may inherit from that country, or have a house there etc. you should take legal advice from lawyers here in England and in that country.
 You should also go to a specialist to draft your wills.

 We are both British but may retire in on the Med in the future, should we marry or become civil partners?

 Again, this is a tricky one.
 If you become civil partners in England or Wales you could later convert that into a marriage (but not the other way round).
 If your move is some time in the future, it is impossible to predict the legal situation in any particular country at that time.
 You should get very good and specialist advice before you move and buy any property abroad.

 We are already civil partners; do we have to upgrade?